 Freeze?
 I have not tried freezing it and am not sure whether yogurt will separate and dip become watery.
 Please report if you do.
 If serving 3 people or less, cut recipe in half.

 Ideas for leftovers: If you have a lot leftovers, stuff chicken breasts with spinach dip, sear for 3 minutes per side and then bake for 25 minutes in preheated 375 degrees F oven.
-Similar to this brie stuffed chicken or spinach stuffed chicken breast.

 More Healthy Dips to Try